DelphiWorlds/Kastri/Demos/AssetDelivery/ReadMe.md

 Demonstrates the use of the [Play Asset Delivery](https://developer.android.com/guide/playcore/asset-delivery) feature in Kastri

-## Supported versions of Delphi
+## Supported Delphi versions

-The demo was built with Delphi 11, however in theory it should also work with Delphi 10.4.2
+Delphi 12, Delphi 11.x.
+It _should_ also work in Delphi 10.4.2, and perhaps earlier.

 ## Asset Packs